-In our continued efforts towards equity, diversity, and inclusion, Mind & Life has a commitment to increase participation of individuals from culturally diverse and historically underrepresented backgrounds, and those with financial need.
-We know the field of contemplative research is immeasurably enriched through the intersections of a multitude of perspectives and experiences.
+In our continued efforts towards equity, diversity, and inclusion, Mind & Life has committed to increase the participation of individuals from culturally diverse and historically underrepresented backgrounds, and those with financial need.
+We are aware that our gathering is immeasurably enriched through a multitude of perspectives and experiences.
 With the support of generous donors, scholarship funding is available to people who might otherwise be unable to attend the SRI.
-This includes those who identify as being from historically underrepresented backgrounds, international, or having financial need—persons whose presence and whose contributions are essential to the development of the field and the full realization of our community.

-Scholarship applications for the 2021 Summer Research Institute are submitted as part of the general application form.
-Scholarship awards come in two types: travel stipends and registration scholarships.
+Scholarship awards will be made available to help with registration and travel costs.
 Applicants may apply to be considered for one or both.

-In order to be considered for a scholarship, applicants must submit a 150-300 word personal statement that describes their need and how a scholarship to the Summer Research Institute will enable their work and help them to achieve their research/professional goals.
+Scholarship applications are submitted as part of the general application form (opening on December 5, 2022).
+In order to be considered for a scholarship, applicants must submit an additional 150-300 word personal statement that describes their need and how a scholarship to the SRI will enable their work and help them to achieve their research/professional goals.